 This activity supports basic research to understand defects in materials and their effects on the properties of strength, structure, deformation, and failure.
 Defect formation, growth, migration, and propagation are examined by coordinated experimental and modeling efforts over a wide range of spatial and temporal scales.
 Topics include deformation of ultra-fine scale materials, radiation-resistant material fundamentals, and microstructural design for increased strength, formability, and fracture resistance in energy relevant materials.
-The goals are to understand the fundamentals of defect behavior that will allow the development of predictive models for the design of materials having superior mechanical properties and radiation resistance.
+In addition to traditional structural materials, it is also important to understand deformation and failure mechanisms in other materials used in energy systems (e.g. membranes, coating materials, electrodes) so this will become an increasing part of the portfolio.